plewto/Pigiron/README.md

 - OSX     : o be determined.

-The configuration directory location is printed on program startup, immediately under the version number.
+The configuration directory location is printed on program startup, immediately under the pigiorn banner.

 1. Create symbolic link in the configuration directory to the pigiron